-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for home health aides are expected to grow by 48% between 2012 and 2022, a rate that is significantly faster than other occupations, suggesting there will be a high demand for home health care aides now and in the near future (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for home health aides are expected to grow by 37% between 2018 and 2028, a rate that is significantly faster than other occupations (www.bls.gov).
 This growth is attributed to a projected rise in the elderly population, many of whom prefer home health care because of the high cost of inpatient health care and the desire to remain in a familiar environment.

-The average annual salary for home health aides in May 2013 was $22,050, according the BLS.
-If you performed this type of work, you would have found the top paying jobs at psychiatric and substance abuse hospitals, where home health aides earned about $37,830 a year.
-If you worked at an elderly community care facility, you would have earned $22,200 a year, while you would have received $22,850 a year at other residential care facilities, according to the Bureau of Labor Statistics.
+The average annual salary for home health aides as of May 2018 was $25,330, according to the BLS.
+If you performed this type of work, you would have found some of the top-paying jobs with state governments, where home health aides earned an average of $31,380 a year.
+If you worked at a continuing care retirement community or assisted living facility for the eldery, you would have earned an average of $25,550 a year, while you would have received an average of $25,860 a year at other residential care facilities, according to the Bureau of Labor Statistics.